Warning notification:Warning

 What to expect from a postnatal check-up

-Your GP or obstetrician will usually ask about any concerns you have and will discuss:
+Your GP or obstetrician will usually talk to you about:

 • the birth – what type of birth you had, whether there were any complications and how you are recovering

-• contraception – it is possible to become pregnant very soon after giving birth.
-If this is not what you want, it is important to speak with your doctor about contraception.
+• contraception - you can get pregnant very soon after giving birth.
+If this is not what you want, speak with your doctor about contraception

-• postnatal depression – they will ask you about signs.
-Postnatal depression is very common
+• postnatal depression - they may ask you about signs of postnatal depression.

-• checking your blood pressure, particularity if you had high blood pressure during or after your pregnancy
+• blood pressure, particularity if you had high blood pressure during or after your pregnancy

-• weighing you – if your body mass index (BMI) is high, your doctor will give you some advice on ways to reduce this
+• weight - if your body mass index (BMI) is high, your doctor will give you some advice on ways to reduce this

-Your GP or obstetrician may examine your wound if you had a caesarean section or a tear.
+Your GP or obstetrician may examine your wound if you had a caesarean section, episiotomy or a tear.

-Tell your GP or obstetrician if you are finding it hard to hold onto wee or poo, or if you are soiling yourself.
-This is a common but upsetting problem that some women experience for a time after giving birth.
-Your GP or obstetrician can help you with this.
+Tell your GP or obstetrician If you are finding it hard to control pee or poo, or if you are soiling yourself.
+This is a common but upsetting problem that some people experience for a time after giving birth.
+Your doctor can help you with this.

 Vaccinations

-Your GP will offer you the MMR vaccine if your bloods show low rubella levels.
+Your GP will offer you the MMR vaccine if your bloods show your immunity to rubella is low.